Michael Bishop, Baron Glendonbrook: Honours and appointments

 Between 1991 and 1993, Bishop was deputy chairman of Channel 4 television, becoming chairman from 1993 to 1997.
 He was also a board member at Sir Nigel Rudd's Williams plc., and deputy chairman at Airtours.

 In 1986, he was appointed CBE, and in 1991 he was knighted.
-He was awarded the Honorary Degree of Doctor of Laws (LL.D) from the University of Leicester on 12 July 2007.
+The University of Leicester awarded him an honorary Doctor of Law (LL.D) degree on 12 July 2007.

 In an annual survey by The Independent of the UK's most influential gay men and women, Bishop was ranked as number 5 in 2005 and number 6 in 2006.

 In February 2011, Bishop was created a life peer as Baron Glendonbrook, of Bowdon in the County of Cheshire, and was introduced in the House of Lords the next month, where he sits as a Conservative.

 Bishop was appointed Member of the Order of Australia (AM) in the 2023 Australia Day Honours for "significant service to the not-for-profit sector through philanthropic support".

 Arms

 Personal life

 Bishop is openly gay and, since 2008, has spoken out publicly about gay rights and success in the workplace.
 He is often referred to as "dapper" by the press, to note his keen sense of elegance.

-A member of the Conservative Party since the age of 17, he is chairman of the Board of Trustees of the D'Oyly Carte Opera Company—which promotes and sometimes, in recent years, has returned to producing the operas of Gilbert and Sullivan—due to his personal financial sponsorship.
-Bishop lives in London and at Bruern Abbey, West Oxfordshire, having purchased the 18th-century property in 2013.
-The Abbey has been completely refurbished under his ownership, including the installation of 'a large and impressive cantilever stone staircase and twenty-five kilometres of data cabling' as well as a 'large underground car park'.
+He has been a member of the Conservative Party since the age of 17.
+He is chairman of the Board of Trustees of the D'Oyly Carte Opera Company due to his personal financial sponsorship.

+Bishop lives in London and at Bruern Abbey, West Oxfordshire.
+Since purchasing the 18th-century country house on the Bruern site in 2013, he has completely refurbished it, installing a "large and impressive cantilever stone staircase and twenty-five kilometres of data cabling" and an underground car park.

 Bishop is a member of the Lord Lyon Society.